jdconley/pwhaas-js/README.md

 to find an expensive set of hash options and will compute the hash locally.

 Your users' passwords are hashed with argon2 locally before sending them to the pwhaas service.
-This helps protect them from MITM attacks.
+This helps protect them even if there is a MITM attack or the pwhaas service itself is hacked.

 ## Installation
 pwhaas depends on the [argon2](https://github.com/ranisalt/node-argon2) Node module, which